bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/3 Steel phase diagram/Eutectoid reaction.md

 The lameller structure minimises the diffusion distance for the carbon atoms creating the structure.

-[[Nucleation (crystal)|Nulcleation]] occurs at the grain boundary because they contain many vacancies making them energetically favourable to start at, the high temperature also helps this diffusion occur
+[[Nucleation (crystal)|Nulcleation]] occurs at the grain boundary because they contain many vacancies making them energetically favourable to start at, the high temperature also helps this diffusion occur.